agnyz/the-bed-stack/README.md

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged backend application built with **ElysiaJS** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged backend application built with **Bun, ElysiaJS, and DrizzleORM** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **ElysiaJS** community styleguides & best practices.
+We've gone to great lengths to adhere to the **Bun, ElysiaJS, and DrizzleORM** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.